Football Banning Orders: Young Men And Safety On The Terraces

 At the end of the 2023 season, the premier league table looked like this:

 Outside the Premier League, Millwall and Birmingham City lead the pack.
-However, it’s not as simple as they have the fans with the worst behaviour – it might be that other clubs turn a blind eye more often than these ten.
+However, it’s not as simple as they have the fans with the worst behaviour – it might also be that other clubs turn a blind eye more often than these clubs.

-What does this tell us about behaviour of young men more generally?
+What does this tell us about behaviour of young men?

 It’s tempting to draw conclusions about the behaviour of young men getting worse (because more of them are getting banned).
 Notably, the uptick since Covid is similar to a rise in suspensions in our schools.
-However, due to the fact that there may be some catch up going on, it’s still too early to draw those conclusions.
-Furthermore, it may be that more reporting and better quality evidence (e.g. more mobile phone footage
+However, due to the fact that there may be some catch up going on, it’s still too soon to draw those conclusions.
+Furthermore, it may be that more reporting and better quality evidence (e.g. more mobile phone footage) are contributing to the rise.

 What’s the future?